Henning Morawietz Group

 Future Projects and Goals

-- How do risk factors like obesity and diabetes potentiate cardiovascular diseases?
+- How do risk factors like obesity, smoking, and diabetes potentiate cardiovascular diseases?

 - Is the increased formation of reactive oxygen species and oxidized lipoproteins involved in these processes?

 - How differentiate endothelial cells into an arterial or venous phenotype?